 The ATC is the joint meeting of the American Society of Transplant Surgeons (ASTS) and the American Society of Transplantation (AST).
 ATC provides a forum for exchange of new scientific and clinical information relevant to solid organ and tissue transplantation and brings together transplant physicians, scientists, nurses, organ procurement personnel, pharmacists, allied health professionals and other transplant professionals.
 The educational offerings provide attendees the opportunity to learn cutting-edge advances in research and exchange of ideas and practice in the field of solid organ and tissue transplantation.

 As the accredited provider for this activity, ASTS remains strongly committed to providing the best available evidence-based clinical information to participants of this educational activity and requires an open disclosure of any relevant financial relationships with commercial interests that create a conflict of interest.
-It is not the intent of ASTS to disqualify anyone from participating in this educational activity but to resolve any conflicts of interest that may arise from financial relationships with commercial interests.
-All conflicts of interest are reviewed by the ASTS CME Program to ensure that such situations are properly evaluated and, if necessary, resolved.
+It is not the intent of ASTS to disqualify anyone from participating in this educational activity, but to resolve any conflicts of interest that may arise from financial relationships with commercial interests.
+All conflicts of interest are reviewed by the ASTS CME Committee to ensure that such situations are properly evaluated and, if necessary, resolved.
 ASTS educational standards pertaining to conflict of interest are intended to maintain the professional autonomy of the clinical experts inherent in promoting a balanced presentation of science.
 Through our review process, all ASTS CME activities are ensured of independent, objective, scientifically balanced presentations of information.
-Disclosure of any or no relevant financial relationships will be made available prior to educational activities.
+Disclosure of any relevant financial relationships will be made available prior to educational activities.
+Check back closer to the meeting to view a list of speaker disclosures.

 This activity is eligible for a maximum of 24.25 ACPE credits; Final credit hours are subject to change and will be provided on-site.
 See final CPE activity announcement for specific details.